jeffbmartinez/userauth/README.md

 There are two relevant portions to the response:

 1. The response body is a json string containing one key (`success`) with the value being `true` if the login request succeeded and `false` otherwise.
-1. When the login request succeeds, two [httponly](https://www.owasp.org/index.php/HttpOnly) session cookies will be sent back.
-This means two `Set-Cookie` headers will be present in the response:
+1. When the login request succeeds, an [httponly](https://www.owasp.org/index.php/HttpOnly) and [secure](https://www.owasp.org/index.php/SecureFlag) cookie will be sent back.
+This means a `Set-Cookie` header will be present in the response:
     * `sid` (session ID) - Contains a unique session ID string which should be set as a cookie in subsequent requests to the server.
 The session ID will be checked against the user's session ID.
-    * `uid` (user ID) - Unique ID for the user.
-Along with the session ID, the user ID should be sent in a cookie in subsequent requests.

 Example HTTP response: